stephensamonte/Angular-NgBootstrap-Base-Website/README.md

 # Angular-NgBootstrap-Template-Website
-Website template that uses ng Bootstra.
+Website template that uses ng Bootstrap.

 In the future will have it's own fake data and mock server which can later be swapped out for real http requests.